nicholas-brooks/nswag-aspnetcore-netfull-issue/README.md

 ## Modifications from the generated Template

- - Upgraded to angular6 and typescript
+ - Upgraded to angular6 and typescript 2.7
  - Added NSwag and swagger integration to app and clientapp.

-Easiest way is to diff the commits.
+Easiest way to see the differences is to diff the commits.

 ## Credits